A Brief Introduction

-If we go back to all the tribes and civilisations over the history of humans, we have evidence of all them revering and living in harmony with nature and all its forms.
+If we go back to all the tribes and civilizations over the history of humans, we have evidence of all of them revering and living in harmony with nature and all its forms.
 Folk art forms all across the world are a testament to it.
 Then what happened?
-Industrialisation and one-size-fits-all approach maybe have something to do we us alienating ourselves from the natural world to such an extent that maybe the next generation may not even know where their food comes from and that soil is more valuable than any mineral or fossil fuel.
+Industrialization and the one-size-fits-all approach maybe have something to do.
+We are alienating ourselves from the natural world to such an extent that maybe the next generation may not even know where their food comes from and that soil is more valuable than any mineral or fossil fuel.

-But the problem is not just industrialisation.
-It is also the fact that we have become the masters of mixology — mixing natural and human made materials thereby making it mostly impossible to send back what we take from the planet to either decompose and become input for natural ecosystems or become resourceful materials for our own industrial processes.
+But the problem is not just industrialization.
+It is also the fact that we have become the masters of mixology.
+Mixing natural and human-made materials thereby making it mostly impossible to send back what we take from the planet to either decompose and become input for natural ecosystems or become resourceful materials for our own industrial processes.

-Hope you will be more mindful with your choices and don’t take ‘natural options’ at face value… be curious and dig deeper for everything’ true natural self to reveal.
+Hope you will be more mindful with your choices and don’t take ‘natural options’ at face value.
+Be curious and dig deeper for everything’s true natural self to reveal.

 Love and Grace,